Q. I am looking for a good quality carpet that can withstand

 It sounds like you had Empire

-Today out tonight to show you some polyester carpet samples.
+Today out tonight to show you some low-quality polyester carpet samples.
 I never

 recommend buying carpet from Empire, and I donít recommend you buy a carpet